Perennials/logging-node/README.md

 		this._logStream.write( '<log>\n' );
 	}

-	// customize options, for the log session that will be created in the constructor determineSessionProps () {
+	// customize options for log session that will be created in the constructor determineSessionProps () {
 		return { DirectoryFormat: 'myapp-{SessionType}-{SessionIndex}{SessionName}' };
 	}

-	// determine initial log policy, used in the constructor determineLogPolicy () {
+	determineLogPolicy () {
 		return 'LOG_ALL_ON_ERROR';
 	}